pfsense/docs/source/vpn/ipsec/configuring-a-site-to-site-ipsec-vpn.rst

 Traversal** will be needed, but the default *Auto* setting should be sufficient.

 This may introduce routing difficulties on the internal network.
-More details can be found on this in the pfSense book.
+More details can be found on this in the |book_link|.

 IPsec/L2TP
 ----------

-pfSense versions 2.2 and up support IPsec+L2TP as well.
-See :doc:`L2TP/IPsec
-</vpn/ipsec/l2tp-ipsec>` for implementation details.
+pfSense software versions 2.2 and up support IPsec+L2TP as well.
+See :doc:`L2TP/IPsec </vpn/ipsec/l2tp-ipsec>` for implementation details.

 .. _ipsec-generate-psk: